MicrosoftDocs/sql-docs/docs/database-engine/database-mirroring/remove-database-mirroring-sql-server.md

 ---
 title: "Remove Database Mirroring (SQL Server) | Microsoft Docs"
-description: Learn how to remove database mirroring from a database in SQL Server by using SQL Server Management Studio or Transact-SQL. ms.custom: "" ms.date: "05/17/2016" ms.prod: sql
+description: Learn how to remove database mirroring from a database by using SQL Server Management Studio or Transact-SQL in SQL Server. ms.custom: "" ms.date: "05/17/2016" ms.prod: sql